Please check the SIGN UP for outstanding volunteer needs besides the volunteer opportunities included on this webpage.

 State Farm Good Neighbor Grant Program

 If you are an employee, agent, or retiree of State Farm, your volunteer hours can help HSCI even more through the Good Neighbor Grant program.
 The State Farm Companies Foundation awards a $500 grant on behalf of each State Farm associate who volunteers a minimum of 40 hours per calendar year.
 HSCI is an eligible nonprofit organization.
 We would appreciate your support in this program.

 If you are not currently a volunteer, please attend a New Volunteer Class to learn about our organization and discover your choices in volunteering.

-Those who volunteer outside of the Pet Adoption Center are asked to submit their volunteer hours to staff monthly.
+Those who volunteer outside of the Pet Adoption Center are asked to submit their volunteer hours to Sherill monthly.

 If you are interested in helping with events or are having difficulty acquiring hours, please send an email to staff.
 They will be glad to provide more information on our volunteer needs and events.